-In addition to threshold criteria, the NHTF Supplemental Application will collect the following priority funding information.
+In addition to threshold criteria, the application will collect the following priority funding information.
 Where scoring is necessary, this information will be used to prioritize applications for funding in conjunction with any other competitive criteria for the specific funding program.

-- a.
-Geographic Diversity2 (up to 10 points) - i.
-Priority given to projects located in either a Moderate, High, or Very High Opportunity Area or are of Slight, Strong, or Strongest Growth as defined by the OHFA USR Opportunity Index. - b.
-Project-based Rental Assistance (up to 10 points) - i.
+a.
+Geographic Diversity2

+i.
+Priority given to projects located in either a Moderate, High, or Very High Opportunity Area or are of Slight, Strong, or Strongest Growth as defined by the OHFA USR Opportunity Index.

+b.
+Project-based Rental Assistance

+- i.
 Priority given to projects that commit to a higher number of units in the development with one or more of the below subsidies. - 1.
 Section 8 or Rural Development Rent Subsidy; and/or - 2.
-Other local, state, or federal subsidy as determined by OHFA that limits tenant rental contribution to 30% of gross household income. - c.
-Duration of Affordability Period (up to 10 points) - i.
-Priority given to projects with affordability periods longer than 30 years as required by other state or federal funding sources. - ii.
-Priority given to projects that can demonstrate positive or breakeven cash flow through year 30. - d.
-Priority Housing Needs of the State (up to 10 points) - i.
-Affordable Housing Demand: Priority given to projects that are located in a census tract that has 100 or fewer available and affordable rental units per 100 very-low income (VLI) renters. - ii.
-Severe Housing Needs: Priority given to projects that are located in a county with a high percentage of severe housing problems for renters as defined in the FY20 Ohio Housing Needs Assessment. - e.
-Leveraging (up to 10 points) - Priority given to projects with a budget that includes >50% financing from non-federal, non-OHFA sources3.
+Other local, state, or federal subsidy as determined by OHFA that limits tenant rental contribution to 30% of gross household income.

+c.
+Duration of Affordability Period

+i.
+Priority given to projects with affordability periods longer than 30 years as required by other state or federal funding sources.

+d.
+Priority Housing Needs of the State

+Severe Housing Needs: Priority given to projects that are located in a county with a high percentage of severe housing problems for renters as defined in the Ohio Housing Needs Assessment.

+e.
+Leveraging

+i.
+Priority given to projects that evidence a higher proportion of non-federal, non-OHFA funding sources3 in their development budget.